vegaprotocol/specs/protocol/0081-SUCM-successor_markets.md

 - Both `A` and `B` submit a liquidity commitment of `s1` and `s2` to the new market before the opening auction ends.
 No other LP submits liquidity to the new market.
 Then, once the opening auction resolved the LPs `A` and `B` have virtual stakes `v1` and `v2` (<a name="0081-SUCM-020" href="#0081-SUCM-020">0081-SUCM-020</a>).
 - As above but `A` submits `s1` and `B` doesn't submit anything.
 Then `A` has virtual stake `v1` and `B` has virtual stake `0` (<a name="0081-SUCM-021" href="#0081-SUCM-021">0081-SUCM-021</a>).
 - As above but `A` submits more than `s1`.
 Then `A` has virtual stake larger than `v1`. (<a name="0081-SUCM-022" href="#0081-SUCM-022">0081-SUCM-022</a>)

+### Equity like share

+With parent and child markets running at the same time.
+Ensure that the child ELS matches the parent at point of child leaving opening auction - trade on both markets and Ensure that markets diverge over subsequent trading (<a name="0081-SUCM-015" href="#0081-SUCM-015">0081-SUCM-015</a>)